codecraftingtools/cuddl/doc/install.rst

-On Xenomai systems, the UDD / RTDM devices should already be set up for access by users in the ``xenomai`` group, but the above step must still be performed to allow access to the Cuddl manager device node.
+On Xenomai systems, the UDD / RTDM devices should already be set up for access by users in the ``xenomai`` group, but the above step must still be performed to allow access to the Cuddl manager and janitor device nodes.

 Getting the Source Code
 -----------------------